reid/node-jslint/README.md

 Easily use [JSLint][] from the command line.

-    jslint bin/jslint.js
+    jslint lib/*.js test/*.js

-## What's New

-Added latest jslint, 2014-07-08.

-Version 0.5.1 fixes a regression which crashes jslint when more than maxerr errors are in a single file.
-Thanks to Vasil Velichkov (@velichkov) for pointing this out.

-Version 0.5.0 reorganizes the loading interface, making it easier for other projects to use node-jslint to load a specific jslint edition.

-Version 0.4.0 exposes a stream interface to jslint.

-Version 0.3.4 supports globbing with * and ** expressions.

-Versions 0.2+ provide multiple editions of jslint to address backwards and forwards compatibility.

-## Use the command-line client
+## Command-line client

-### Use the default jslint
+### Basic

     jslint lib/color.js

-### Always use the latest jslint
+### Globbing

+    jslint lib/*.js

+### Options

-    jslint --edition=latest lib/color.js
+    jslint --color --node false lib/color.js

-### Use a specific edition

-For example, edition 2013-02-03 which shipped with node-jslint 0.1.9:

-    jslint --edition=2013-02-03 lib/color.js
+    jslint --predef $ --predef Backbone lib/color.js

-## Use node-jslint programmatically
+## Using node-jslint programmatically

 ### Streams interface

 As of node-jslint 0.4.0, a streams interface is exposed.
 You can use it in client code like this:

 Install as a dependency: